 Your policy typically covers:

-A dumpster rental lien filed 60 days after your closing—even for work done before the foreclosure—falls into that exclusion gap.
+A dumpster lien filed 60 days after closing—for work done before the foreclosure—falls right into that gap.

-Standard owner's title insurance policy costs range from $500-$3,500 depending on property value.
-Enhanced title insurance policies with additional coverage typically cost 10-25% more but may include protections against certain mechanic's lien scenarios.
+Standard owner's title insurance runs $500-$3,500 depending on property value.
+Enhanced policies cost 10-25% more and may include protections against certain mechanic's lien scenarios.

-Title insurance deductibles for covered claims typically range from $0-$2,500 for residential properties, so even when a claim is covered, you may have out-of-pocket costs.
+Deductibles for covered claims typically range from $0-$2,500 for residential properties.
+Even when a claim is covered, expect some out-of-pocket costs.

-Not all liens receive the same treatment under title insurance.
-Here's how dumpster rental liens stack up against other common encumbrances:
+Not all liens get the same treatment under title insurance:

 | Lien Type | Standard Title Insurance Coverage | Typical Amount | Recording Requirements |